dranikpg/brokenfuse/tests/README.md

 ## Integration testing

-Integration is mainly based on stealing tests from open source file system test suites or file system mocking libraries :)
+Integration is mainly based on stealing tests from open source file system test suites or file system mocking libraries :) Brokenfuse is just ran as a passthrough filesystem.

 Define the env var `BFPATH` to point to a mounted broken fuse and run any of the provided shell scripts for testing.